Forever Climbing the Range of Light...

 new friends and to climb with

-Congratulations to our new SPS List Finishers!
+Congratulations to our SPS List Finishers!
 Quadruple List Finish on San Joaquin Mtn, Saturday October 1st, 2011

 Louise Wholey, Chris Libby, John Hooper and Greg Gerlach completed the SPS list in trhe summer of 2011.
 We had a celebratory list finish dayhike climb for all 4 list finishers on San Joaquin Mtn on Oct 1.
 Following the climb we had a grand potluck party at John's place nearby.
 Photo (by Kathy Rich) on the summit: rear: Daryn Dodge, Doug Mantle, John Hooper, Louise Wholey, Chris Libby; front: Bob Suzuki, Ron Hudson, Greg Gerlach -- all SPS list finishers.